benoitc/gunicorn/README.rst

 gunicorn
 ++++++++

-The first and most basic script is used to server 'bare' WSGI applications that don't require a translation layer.
+The first and most basic script is used to serve 'bare' WSGI applications that don't require a translation layer.
 Basic usage::

     $ gunicorn [OPTIONS] APP_MODULE